calcite/zmq_tubes/README.md

 ## Debugging / Monitoring
-We can assign monitor socket to our zmq tubes.
-By this monitor socket, we can sniff zmq communication or get zmq tube parameters.
+We can assign a monitor socket to our zmq tubes.
+By this monitor socket, we can sniff zmq communication or get a zmq tube configuration.
 ```yaml
 tubes:
   - name: ServerRouter